Melody's Gardening in Central Texas

 two of the greatest foes of tomatoes.
 Treat them early or they will get out of hand quickly.
 A forceful

-spray of water on the bottom of the leaves will help to destroy spider mites in a light infestation early in
+spray of water on the bottom of the leaves will help to destroy a light

 need to spray probably once a week.
 If all else fails, turn to a more powerful insecticide that can be used